If you could ask one question and have it answered with absolute wisdom and total knowledge, what would it be?

 Day after day, their supplies dwindled and the weather sapped their strength, draining them of their lust for knowledge.

-Only one lowly sled dog musher was there to witness the event.
+Only one lowly dog musher was there to witness the event.
 Everyone else lay shivering in restless sleep within their ice crusted tents.

 The musher looked up.